 - Perceiving thinking, reasoning about, perceived processes occurring in the environment not caused by the individual, but which may or may not affect the individual (proto-affordances), or may be relevant to the goals or actions of another individual (vicarious affordances).

 - Perceiving thinking, reasoning about, the percepts, thoughts, desires, plans and actions of another intelligent agent, as opposed to something like wind, water or gravity that can cause things to happen without using any cognitive mechanisms.
 Being able to perceive, think, reason, or deliberate about other individuals with similar powers requires meta-semantic (and in some cases meta-meta-semantic) competences, which not all organisms seem to have.

 - Being able to use meta-semantic competences directed at one's own thinking, reasoning, perceiving, etc., for instance finding a flaw in one's planning strategy and repairing it.
-This requires self-directed meta-semantic competence.sense->think->decide->actcycle as is sometimes assumed, but a number of different subsystems running and interacting (including self-monitoring subsystems), as illustrated by the CogAff architecture scheme and its H-Cogaff special case.
+This requires self-directed meta-semantic competence.sense->think->decide->actcycle as is sometimes assumed, but a number of different subsystems running and interacting (including self-monitoring subsystems), as illustrated by the CogAff architecture schema and its H-Cogaff special case

 Kinds of Observations Needed